trustoverip/tswg-keri-specification/spec/spec.md

 ### Key event messages

+The Key Event Message types shall be as follows `[icp, rot, ixn, dip, drt]`.

 The convention for field ordering is to put the fields that are common to all Message types first followed by fields that are not common.
 The common fields are `v`, `t`, and `d` in that order.
 A Validator may drop any provided key event message body that does not have at least one attached signature from the current controlling key state of the AID of the associated KEL.

 #### Inception Event Message Body